erichards52/Master-Project/README.md

 kaiju -v (verbose mode) -x (less false positive hits) -z 12 (12 threads) -t nodes.dmp -f <$DBNAME>.fmi -i <$INPUT_FASTQ/A> (Input file) -j <$PAIRED_READ_INPUT_FASTQ/A> (Only put -j if paired reads) -o <$OUTPUT>

-<$DBNAME> can be replaced with whatever you have named your .fmi file
+<$DBNAME> can be replaced with whatever you have named your .fmi file.
-<$INPUT_FASTQ/A> should be replaced with your input file
+<$INPUT_FASTQ/A> should be replaced with your input file.
-<$PAIRED_READ_INPUT_FASTQ/A> should be replaced with a paired-read file if necessary
+<$PAIRED_READ_INPUT_FASTQ/A> should be replaced with a paired-read file if necessary.

-Please see kaijuOutAll.sh for example
+Please see kaijuOutAll.sh for example.

 #### Kaiju Krona

-In order to convert the Kaiju output to Krona, you must run two scripts:
+##### kaiju2kronaResults.sh

-##### Kaiju2krona
+Converts Kaiju classification output to a krona-friendly output.

 ------------------------
 Without explanation: